kubedb/docs/docs/guides/postgres/remote-replica/remotereplica.md

 ```

 # Exposing to outside world
-For Now we will expose our postgresql with ingress with to outside world
+For now we will expose our postgresql with ingress with to outside world
 ```bash
 $ helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 $ helm upgrade -i ingress-nginx ingress-nginx/ingress-nginx  \